 What is fluoride?

-Fluoride, either applied to the surface of the teeth, or consumed through the water supply or supplements (called systemic fluoride) helps prevent tooth decay.
-It also strengthens tooth enamel, and reduced the harmful effects of plaque.
-Fluoride also makes the entire tooth structure more resistant to decay and promotes remineralization, which aids in repairing early decay before damage is even visible.
+Fluoride helps prevent tooth decay.
+It can either be put on the surface of the teeth, or taken in through the water supply or supplements (called systemic fluoride).
+It also strengthens tooth enamel, and reduces the harmful effects of plaque.
+Fluoride also makes the whole tooth resistant to decay.
+It also helps remineralization, which helps repair early tooth decay.

 Where is fluoride found?

-Call the local water department and/or the health department to find out about fluoride in your local drinking water.
+Call the local water department or the health department to find out about fluoride in your local drinking water.
 If your water is fluoridated, you won't need a fluoride supplement.

-Children are especially vulnerable to dental fluorosis as their developing teeth are more sensitive to higher fluoride levels.
+Children are most at risk for dental fluorosis.
+This is because developing teeth are more sensitive to fluoride.
 Dental fluorosis is not a disease, but rather how the teeth appear.
-The American Dental Association defines mild enamel fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
-The discoloration does not affect the teeth's health or function.
+The American Dental Association defines mild fluorosis as barely noticeable, faint, white lines or streaks on tooth enamel.
+The does not affect the health or function of the teeth.
 Fluorosis only occurs in developing teeth, not those that have already erupted.
-Consult a pediatric dentist or other oral health care professional if you notice changes in the condition of your child's teeth.
+See a dentist or other oral healthcare provider if you see changes in your child's teeth.